SS Abyssinia: Service history

 Cunard employed Abyssinia on the Liverpool, Queenstown, New York service.
 All five of the new Cunarders on this route were quickly rendered out of date by White Star's revolutionary Oceanic of 1871.
 For example, Abyssinia and her sister burned 90 tons of coal per day as compared to 58 tons for Oceanic.
 While Inman and other rivals quickly installed compound machinery and modified passenger quarters to match White Star's new fleet, Cunard did not.
 On the other hand, Abyssinia's near sister, Parthia did utilise compound machinery.
 Due to such, Parthia only burned 47 tons of coal per day.

 In November 1873, Abyssinia discovered the American ship R. Robinson abandoned in the Atlantic Ocean.
-Some of her crew were put aboard and R. Robinson was taken in to Halifax, Nova Scotia, Dominion of Canada.
+Some of her crew were put aboard and R. Robinson was taken in to Halifax, Nova Scotia, Canada.
 Finally, in 1879 the privately owned Cunard line was reorganised as a public stock corporation to raise the capital needed to rebuild the fleet.

 In 1880, Cunard sold Abyssinia to the Guion Line when that company needed a mail liner to replace the wrecked Montana.
 Two years later, Abyssinia finally received compound machinery.
 In 1884, she was transferred to the John Elder shipyard to partly finance Guion's new Blue Riband winner, the Oregon.
 Unable to make the payments, Guion returned its new record breaker to Elders and continued to operate Abyssinia.
 At the same time, Elders also acquired the former Cunarders Batavia and Parthia, Abyssinia's near sister, as trade ins for the sale of Oregon to Cunard.
 In 1885, Stephen Guion himself died and his firm was reorganised with Sir William Pierce of Elders as the new chairman.